-One danger posed by pools is the drain itself.
-One of the largest hazards that they pose is known as entrapment.
+Pools clean themselves through a scheduled circulating system that runs even if there are people swimming.
+Typically, these systems are harmless—if drains have proper safety coverings.
+One of the biggest hazards posed by pool drains is entrapment.
 This is where a body is held against a pool or spa drain by the force of the pool’s suction, or when an article of clothing, jewelry, hair, or a body part becomes caught in a faulty drain.
-Entrapment is a particular danger with older drain models, because those drain covers are flat and have large holes.
-Newer drain covers are safer because they have many more vents and are raised up off the pool floor instead of sitting flush against the bottom.
+Entrapment is a particular danger with older drain models because those drain covers are flat and have large holes.
+Newer drain covers are safer because they have many more vents and are raised up off the pool floor instead of sitting flush.

 Per a Consumer Product Safety Commission (CPSC) report, there were 106 cases of pool drain entrapment from 1999 to 2011.
 Of those cases, 12 people died, 89 were injured, and 5 escaped without injuries.
 79% of the victims in these incidents were children under the age of 18.

 Pool drain accidents became such a problem in the United States that a federal law known as the Virginia Graeme Baker Pool and Spa Safety Act (VGBA) was passed in 2007 to prevent them.
 Virginia Graeme Baker, the granddaughter of former Secretary of State James Baker III, died in 2002 after she was trapped underwater by a spa drain.
 The VGBA created a national standard for pool and spa drains and required all pools to be retrofitted with drain covers designed to prevent entrapment.
 However, clearly, that law has not translated to private pools.
 Ultimately, it is the responsibility of the pool owner to keep the pool safe and free from defects like a broken drain lid, which can result in serious injury or death.
 The manufacturer may also be at fault if the product was faulty.